preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-documents/authoring-controlled-documents/index.rst.txt

 Authoring Controlled Documents
 =================================

-This section is for Authors of Controlled Documents.
-The work always take place in a Controlled Documents Library in a Team Site.
+This section is intended for Authors of Controlled Documents.
+The work always takes place in a Controlled Documents library in a Team Site.
 Who is allowed to author and approve (if approval is needed) is set up in Omnia Admin under Document Management.
+See this for more information on defining author permissions: :doc:`Document Management Settings </admin-settings/tenant-settings/document-management/settings/index>`

 When a Team Site has been set up for Controlled Documents authoring, the following will be available for Controlled Document authors:

-+ A documents library (Controlled Documents) that only users defined in the author’s permission group can work with.
++ A documents library (Controlled Documents).
 + A Send for Comments Workflow.
 + A Publish Workflow.
 + A Tasks list.